sstelfox/stelfox.net/content/knowledge_base/linux/postfix.md

 By combining a recipient delimiter in the 'Return-Path', you could add unique bounce message processing detection based on any individual metric you want.
-Usually sender is the most relevant.
+Usually a unique value for the receiver of the original message is the most relevant.

 As it stands Postfix supports VERP both for receiving, and for sending.
 Sending is trickier as the client that is initiating the SMTP session for the mail to